 - Safe Ride: Through this program students, faculty, and staff can be driven to any building on campus free of charge.
 This service runs from sunset to sunrise, when classes are in session.
 Call (540)231-SAFE for a ride. - Blue Lights: The University has installed blue light safety phones located throughout campus.
 All of the safety phones connect directly with the Virginia Tech Police and are available 24 hours a day, 7 days a week.
-If you are in need of emergency assistance, please use one of the blue light safety phones or call 911 from your cellular phone. - LiveSafe: LiveSafe is a mobile app and safety technology for the Virginia Tech community to help empower students to take charge of their own safety and to look out for those around them.
+If you are in need of emergency assistance, please use one of the blue light safety phones or call 911 from your cellular phone. - Hokie Ready: Hokie Ready is a mobile app and safety technology for the Virginia Tech community to help empower students to take charge of their own safety and to look out for those around them.
+It includes emergency contacts, safety alerts, and a COVID-19 screening tool for employees and students.
+The app is available for Android and Apple devices, with a gray home screen background and maroon and white buttons that indicate various features.